Last Updated on by Mitch Rezman

 Tie some knots in large-diameter cotton rope.
 Kabobs are a great way to introduce food and entertainment into a cage.

 Birds are on their feet 24/7.
 Perch size is important so the feet can firmly grab the perch.
 Ideal perch diameters are from 1-1/4″ to 3″.

-Your Macaw’s Cage should have, to replace the dowel perch that came with the cage, a Large natural Manzanita or Java wood Perch, a rope perch for sleeping, and a grooming perch to help keep the beak and nails well-honed.
+Your Macaws Cage should have, to replace the dowel perch that came with the cage, a large natural wood Perch, a rope perch for sleeping, and a grooming perch to help keep the beak and nails well-honed.